-The parties jointly propose that Diablo Canyon Power Plant (DCPP) be replaced with a cost-effective, greenhouse gas free portfolio of energy efficiency, renewables and energy storage.
-It includes a PG&E commitment to a 55 percent renewable energy target in 2031, an unprecedented voluntary commitment by a major U.S. energy company.
+The parties jointly proposed that Diablo Canyon be replaced with a cost-effective, greenhouse gas-free portfolio of energy efficiency, renewables and other clean energy resources.

-As part of the joint proposal, PG&E immediately ceased any efforts on its part to renew the Diablo Canyon operating licenses, and asked the NRC to suspend consideration of the pending Diablo Canyon license renewal application.
-PG&E will withdraw the application upon CPUC approval of the joint proposal.
+As part of the joint proposal, PG&E immediately ceased any efforts on its part to renew the Diablo Canyon operating licenses, and asked the NRC to suspend consideration of the pending license renewal application.
+PG&E also committed to withdrawing the application upon CPUC approval of the joint proposal.

-PG&E's DCPP Retention Program will provide, among other things, incentives to retain employees during the remaining operating years of the plant, a retraining and development program to facilitate redeployment of a portion of plant personnel to the decommissioning project or other positions within the company, and severance payments upon the completion of employment.
+The Diablo Canyon employee program was proposed to provide incentives to retain employees during the remaining operating years of the plant, and a retraining and development program to facilitate redeployment of a portion of plant personnel to the decommissioning project or other positions within the Utility.